fleschutz/base256U/README.md

 * it's safe: people are forced to copy&paste it
 * it's simple: one byte is represented by one Unicode character
 * it's fast and easy to implement: see the source code
+* it supports double-click for copy&paste (no terminal characters in B256U)
-* it works: B256U uses Unicode 1.0 only (highest code point used is 333)
+* it simply works: B256U uses Unicode 1.0 only (highest code point used is 333)

 128 bit Samples in B256U
 ------------------------